Side Effects of Smoking Marijuana

 Most types of cannabis are mild, however, strong cannabis (e.g. skunk or purple haze) or too much usage can have stronger effects such as hallucination while some people also report increased anxiety and paranoia.
 Although it doesn’t augment risk-taking behavior like alcohol does, weed does impair mental functions such as memory, attention, and performance, which makes driving or operating heavy machinery risky.

 While many believe marijuana to be extremely dangerous, it’s actually considerably less harmful than other substances in the same class such as barbiturates, amphetamines etc. In fact, occasional use of weed is hardly ever associated with any health issues.
 Even for serious users, science has yet to prove any solid evidence of major health problems for the users or the society.
 Especially in individuals who are otherwise healthy, the biggest real harm marijuana can do is impaired control of movements.

 However, for people who have heart and circulation disorders, low blood pressure, diabetes, or schizophrenia, weed can pose significant threats.
 No matter how weed enters your body, it impacts pretty every major organ in your body in one way or another, though not always negatively.
-Smoking and vaporizing yield instantaneous high as THC is absorbed immediately by your body, and you can be under the influence for up to four hours.
+Smoking and vaporizing with the best vapes, yield instantaneous high as THC is absorbed immediately by your body, and you can be under the influence for up to four hours.
 For those who eat pot-laced brownies or cookies, the effects appear after quite.
 Here are a few issues that weed is commonly believed to trigger or augment.